Rick Steves Believes One Unexpected Country Has The Best Beer In All Of Europe

 Advertisement

 While Germany and Belgium are renowned internationally for the quality of their beer, travel expert Rick Steves advises avoiding beer from the tap in Belgium.
 Instead, he considers Czech beer to be the best in Europe.
-The travel guru also recommends the Czech Republic and Eastern Europe in general as a great budget-friendly destination, where top-quality beer is available in some areas for around $2 a glass.
+The travel guru also recommends the Czech Republic in general as a great budget-friendly destination, where top-quality beer is available in some areas for around $2 a glass.

 The Czech Republic's beer history